-In this article, we will discuss the potential origins of bad breath, diagnosis and how to treat it.
+This MNT Knowledge Center article will discuss the potential origins of bad breath, diagnosis and how to treat it.

 Here are some key points about bad breath.
 More detail and supporting information is in the main article.

-- Bad breath is estimated to affect 1 in 4 people globally
+- Bad breath is estimated to affect 1 in 4 people globally.

-- The most common cause of halitosis is bad oral hygiene
+- The most common cause of halitosis is bad oral hygiene.

-- If particles of food are left in the mouth, their breakdown by bacteria produces sulfur compounds
+- If particles of food are left in the mouth, their breakdown by bacteria produces sulfur compounds.

-- Keeping the mouth hydrated can reduce mouth odor
+- Keeping the mouth hydrated can reduce mouth odor.

-- The best treatment for bad breath is regular brushing, flossing and hydration
+- The best treatment for bad breath is regular brushing, flossing, and hydration.

 What is halitosis?